FoxAhead/Far-Cry-2-Stealing-Boots-Jackal-Tapes-Patcher/README.md

 ![Screenshot](Screenshots/Logic103.png?raw=true)
 >Figure 3.
 Incorrect logic of the NewJackalTapeFound subroutine after update 1.03

 Notice where the green arrow goes from “Tape Taken” check.
-Suppose that we passed into the second act, we are standing on the second map and the situation with the films we have as in the table above: three were found on the first map (two plus one from Reuben), and one was found on the second map.
+Suppose that we passed into the second act, we are standing on the second map and the situation with the tapes we have as in the table above: three were found on the first map (two plus one from Reuben), and one was found on the second map.
 Next time, when on the second map we pick up the voice recorder, the first three tapes (00-02) will follow the path:

     Tape Taken --> YES --> 1st  Map --> NO --> Tape from 2nd Map --> NO --> Next
 Tapes 03-08 will follow the path:

     Tape Taken --> NO --> 1st  Map --> NO --> Tape from 2nd Map --> NO --> Next
-But film 09, despite the fact that it has already been marked as taken, will follow the path:
+But tape 09, despite the fact that it has already been marked as taken, will follow the path:

     Tape Taken --> YES --> 1st  Map --> NO --> Tape from 2nd Map --> YES --> PLAY